mejia-dev/capstone-time-tracker/Timetracker.md

 		* Add details page for flavor
 		* Update Treat details to render flavors
 		* Trying to get both sides of many-to-many rendering correctly.
+		* Resolved issue -- appears that I was trying to use `{% if flavor.treats.all.count > 0 %}`, but this only works from one side of the many-to-many.
+Using `{% if flavor.treat_set.all %}` instead resolved the issue.

 * 2024-03-20
 	* 7:58am PST - 9am PST